Chen-Prototypes/odin-recipes/README.md

 2. Git in the command line, and
 3. writing proper commit messages.

-This is a simple HTML page that links to some cooking recipes.
+This is a simple HTML page that links to some cooking recipes inspired from Guild Wars 2.